codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 }
 ```

-## 11. Recieve Messages
+## 11. Receive Messages

-Fetch last 50 messages from parse and bind them to the ListView with the use of our custom adapter.
+Now we can fetch last 50 messages from parse and bind them to the ListView with the use of our custom messages adapter.

 ```java
 ...